AvraSaslow/hockey-tracker/Testing/README.md

 1. Download the [Garmin FIT SDK](https://developer.garmin.com/fit/download/)
 2. Use the Python examples in the SDK to convert JSON to FIT format
-3. Test with both simulated data and FIT files
+3. Test with both direct testing and FIT files

 The [FIT SDK Python examples](https://developer.garmin.com/fit/example-projects/python/) show how to:
 - Parse FIT files